-Amoxicillin for acute lower respiratory tract infection in primary care: subgroup analysis by bacterial and viral etiology.
+Amoxicillin for acute lower respiratory tract infection in primary care: subgroup analysis by bacterial and viral aetiology

-OBJECTIVE: We aimed to assess the effects of amoxicillin treatment in adult patients presenting to primary care with a lower respiratory tract infection (LRTI) who are infected with a potential bacterial, viral, or mixed bacterial/viral infection.
-METHODS: The multicenter randomized controlled trial focused on adults with LRTI not suspected for pneumonia.
-Patients were randomized to receive either antibiotic (amoxicillin 1g) or placebo three times daily for seven consecutive days using computer-generated random numbers (follow-up 28 days).
-In this secondary analysis of the trial, symptom duration (primary outcome), symptom severity (scored 0–6), and illness deterioration (reconsultation with new or worsening symptoms, or hospital admission) were analyzed in pre-specified subgroups using regression models.
-Subgroups of interest were patients with a (strictly) bacterial, (strictly) viral or combined infection and patients with elevated values of procalcitonin, C-reactive protein or blood urea nitrogen.
-RESULTS: 2058 patients (amoxicillin n = 1036; placebo n = 1022) were randomized.
+© 2017 European Society of Clinical Microbiology and Infectious Diseases Objective: We aimed to assess the effects of amoxicillin treatment in adult patients presenting to primary care with a lower respiratory tract infection (LRTI) who were infected with a potential bacterial, viral, or mixed bacterial/viral infection.
+Methods: This multicentre randomized controlled trial focused on adults with LRTI not suspected for pneumonia.
+Patients were randomized to receive either antibiotic (amoxicillin 1 g) or placebo three times daily for 7 consecutive days using computer-generated random numbers (follow-up 28 days).
+In this secondary analysis of the trial, symptom duration (primary outcome), symptom severity (scored 0–6), and illness deterioration (reconsultation with new or worsening symptoms, or hospital admission) were analysed in pre-specified subgroups using regression models.
+Subgroups of interest were patients with a (strictly) bacterial, (strictly) viral, or combined infection, and patients with elevated values of procalcitonin, C-reactive protein, or blood urea nitrogen.
+Results: 2058 patients (amoxicillin n = 1036; placebo n = 1022) were randomized.
 Treatment did not affect symptom duration (n = 1793).
-Patients from whom a bacterial pathogen only was isolated (n = 207) benefited from amoxicillin in that symptom severity (n = 804) was reduced by 0.26 points (95% CI: [-0.48; -0.03]).
-The odds of illness deterioration (n = 2024) was 0.24 (95% CI: [0.11; 0.53]) times lower from treatment with amoxicillin when both a bacterial and a viral pathogen were isolated (combined infection; n = 198).
-CONCLUSIONS: Amoxicillin may reduce the risk of illness deterioration in patients with a combined bacterial and viral infection.
-We found no clinically meaningful benefit form amoxicillin treatment in other subgroups.
+Patients from whom a bacterial pathogen only was isolated (n = 207) benefited from amoxicillin in that symptom severity (n = 804) was reduced by 0.26 points (95% CI −0.48 to −0.03).
+The odds of illness deterioration (n = 2024) was 0.24 (95% CI 0.11 to 0.53) times lower from treatment with amoxicillin when both a bacterial and a viral pathogen were isolated (combined infection; n = 198).
+Conclusions: Amoxicillin may reduce the risk of illness deterioration in patients with a combined bacterial and viral infection.
+We found no clinically meaningful benefit from amoxicillin treatment in other subgroups.